 Can My UK Landlord Raise My Rent If My Boyfriend Moved In?

 Rental prices have been skyrocketing in many cities, and young people are often the hardest hit.
-So what happens if you start to share your rent with your significant other?
-Can your landlord raise your rent if your boyfriend moved in?
+So what happens if you start to share your rent with your significant other? ?
 It depends on your state and local laws.

 Fortunately, DoNotPay helps people understand and protect their rights for a whole range of legal issues, including housing.
 DoNotPay is AI-powered legal assistance that helps users solve an array of legal issues ranging from immigration, banking, housing, traffic laws, and small claims court among others.
 Most recently, the online lawyer service has innovated and can help tenants understand and fight for their rights.